 Unfortunately there are not a lot of places to stay in these view-blessed locales for budget-conscious travelers: caldera-view accommodations come at a premium, and they are in hot demand.
 You'll also need to book well in advance.

 There are decent midrange options in Fira and Firostefani (less so in Imerovigli and Oia), away from the front-row panoramas.
 There’s also a great hostel and a budget-friendly campground (with rooms) on the outskirts of Fira.

 If you’re more interested in a beach break or activities, stay in Perissa or Kamari (and catch the bus into Fira).
 The advantage of this is some respite from the camera-toting caldera crowds, plus more reasonable prices.

 The best times to visit Santorini without the crowds

 Peak travel time to Santorini is July and August, when prices soar and hotels, viewpoints and beaches are packed with tourists.
 The shoulder season months of April, May, early June, late September and October are better times to visit.
 Things are marginally quieter at the caldera edge, and considerably quieter on the east coast (where accommodation bargains are plentiful).

 Don’t discount a winter break, when crowds are scarce (and prices low) while the scenery is still breathtaking.
 Santorini is working on positioning itself as a year-round destination.

 Frequent ferries and high-speed catamarans link Santorini with Athens’ main port of Piraeus, Crete and various Cycladic islands.
 Check OpenSeas for ferry timetables.
 Santorini Airport has year-round flight connections with Athens, and summertime European connections.
 On the island, bus services are decent, if crowded in summer.
-Lots of companies offer cars, mopeds and ATV four-wheeler bikes for rent.
+Lots of companies also offer cars, mopeds and ATV four-wheeler bikes to rent.